 Rehearsing out loud is also beneficial to gauge the length of your answer.
 Striking the right balance with the length is important.
 Avoid going on for too long, but give enough detail that you answer the question thoroughly and hit all your key points.

-Lastly, the more you rehearse your answer to “what is your greatest weakness?” the more comfortable you will feel in answering it at your interview.
+The more you rehearse the more comfortable you will feel in answering it at your interview.
 It will come naturally because you will have prepared in advance, making you more at ease and confident during your interview.

 Pro-tip: Rather than rehearsing your answer with the goal to memorize and repeat it word-for-word, focus instead on the content of your answer and remembering the key points.
 You don’t want to sound robotic in your interview, or indicate that you have memorized your answer, so be mindful and maintain your natural cadence.